surya-sk/random-quotes-uwp/README.md

 ## Description
-This is the app version of the web project https://github.com/ryaliscs/randomQuotes
+This is the app version of the web project https://github.com/ryaliscs/randomQuotes.
+The quotes are not written by me.

 This app is a native Windows 10 application built with the UWP framework using XAML and C#